dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 appears in any type on the non-nullable side.

-Getting rid of implicit downcasts and removing `Null` as a bottom type covers all of the main places that types flow through a program across assigments and from arguments into parameters on function calls.
+Getting rid of implicit downcasts and removing `Null` as a bottom type covers all of the main places that types flow through a program across assignments and from arguments into parameters on function calls.
 The main remaining places where `null` can sneak in are when a variable first comes into being and when you leave a function.
 So there are some additional compile errors: